-Children with additional needs can often learn successfully with other typically developing children in a general education classroom setting with support services.
-Children and their families are eligible to receive a full range of program services through the SCUSD Special Education

-Department and/or the Sacramento County Office of Education.
-Early Learning and Care staff are available to assist families in identifying and accessing appropriate services and programs, ensuring children with disabilities are placed in the least restrictive environment.
+Children with special needs can often learn successfully with other typically developing children in a general education classroom setting with support services.
+Children and their families are eligible to receive a full range of program services through the SCUSD Special Education Department and/or the Sacramento County Office of Education.
+The Special Needs Coordinator is available to assist families in identifying and accessing appropriate services and programs, ensuring children with disabilities are placed in the least restrictive environment.